hpcleuven/VscDocumentation/source/access/mfa_login.rst

 This document provides two methods to connect to the KU Leuven clusters with MFA.

-The first method, *without* an :ref:`SSH agent <SSH agent>`, is easier to get started with, but requires some repetitive steps with each connection.
+The first method, *without* an :ref:`SSH agent <SSH agent>`, is easier to get started with, but requires some repetitive steps with each connection, hence inconvenient on a long run.

 The second method, which incorporates an :ref:`SSH agent <SSH agent>`, initially requires extra steps for a one-time setup; but, this approach is more convenient in a long run, because user intervention is no longer needed per every connection (via terminal,